mesg-foundation/docs/guide/quick-start-guide.md

 mesg-core service deploy https://github.com/mesg-foundation/service-discord-invitation
 ```

 Once the service is deployed, the console displays its id.
-This id is a unique way for the application to connect to the right service through MESG Core.
+This id is a unique way for the application to connect to the right service through the MESG Engine.
 You'll need to use them inside the application.

 ## 4. Create the application